BetterAndroid/PanguText/docs-source/src/en/library/android.md

 #### Inject to LayoutInflater

-`PanguText` supports direct injection of `LayoutInflater.Factory2` or creating a `LayoutInflater.Factory2` instance for the current `Activity` to take over the entire view.
+`PanguText` supports direct injection of `LayoutInflater.Factory2` or creating a `LayoutInflater.Factory2` instance for the current `Activity` to take over the entire view layout inflation.
 This is the recommended integration method, as it allows for non-intrusive and quick integration without modifying any existing layouts.

 > The following example